Top nose job surgeon Dr. Kevin Brenner

 You love your family...but you don’t have love the nose you inherited.
 When the nose is out of balance with the rest of the face, it can overshadow the other features.
 Bringing the nose into proportion and creating balance is a singularly challenging procedure on any patient but even more so on patients of ethnic descent.

 Ethnic rhinoplasty is a specialized niche within the field of nose surgery.
-Ethnic patients don’t want cookie cutter westernized noses.
+Ethnic patients don’t want cookie-cutter westernized noses.
 They want refinement and softening of the nose to balance the face, not a nose that doesn’t fit the rest of their ethnic features.
-Beverly Hills plastic surgeon Dr. Kevin Brenner is a veteran rhinoplasty surgeon with thousands of procedures to his credit.
+A board-certified plastic surgeon, Dr. Kevin Brenner is a veteran revision rhinoplasty surgeon with thousands of procedures to his credit.

-He is a double board certified plastic surgeon with additional specialized training in difficult revision and reconstructive nose surgery.
-As a result, he consistently gives his ethnic patients the refinement they desire without eliminating the essence of their heritage.
+He is a double board-certified plastic surgeon with additional specialized training in difficult revision and reconstructive nose surgery.
+As a result, he consistently gives his ethnic patients the refinement they desire without eliminating the essence of their heritage during his ethnic rhinoplasty surgeries in Beverly Hills.

 Ethnic differences in a nose job